 In fall 2022, I will join Drexel University's Department of Psychological and Brain Sciences as Assistant Professor.
 My lab will soon be recruiting for postdoc and research assistant positions.
 If you are interested in a position in my lab, please e-mail me at firstname.lastname@example.org.

-Dr. Aaron Kucyi is currently a Principal Research Scientist within the Center for Cognitive and Brain Health and Department of Psychology at Northeastern University, where he is Associate Director of the Whitfield-Gabrieli Laboratory.
-He completed his PhD at the University of Toronto (Institute of Medical Science) followed by postdoctoral fellowship training at Harvard Medical/Massachusetts General Hospital (Psychiatry) and Stanford University (Neurology).
+I completed my PhD at the University of Toronto (Institute of Medical Science) followed by postdoctoral fellowship training at Harvard Medical School (Psychiatry) and Stanford University (Neurology).
 My research examines the brain’s spontaneous activity, a dominant feature of brain metabolism that is a critical to cognitive and mental health.
 More specifically, my research centers on how this activity's rich, dynamic patterns give rise to conscious experiences when the mind wanders naturally.
-This work involves non-invasive (fMRI) and invasive (intracranial electrophysiology) human neuroscience methods and spans a broad range of clinical populations (e.g. attention-deficit/hyperactivity disorder, major depressive disorder, chronic pain).
-Dr. Kucyi's research has appeared in top-tier publications (e.g. PNAS, Nature Communications, Journal of Neuroscience) and has received numerous awards, including a Banting Fellowship from Canadian Institutes of Health Research.
+This work involves various human neuroscience methods (fMRI, intracranial electrophysiology, EEG) and spans a broad range of clinical populations (e.g. attention-deficit/hyperactivity disorder, major depressive disorder, chronic pain).
+My research has appeared in journals such as PNAS, Nature Communications, and Journal of Neuroscience and has received numerous awards, including a Banting Fellowship from Canadian Institutes of Health Research.
 My current research is funded by the National Institute of Mental Health.